TonyKennah/PluckierOdds/README.md

 ## Setup

-This project depends on a proprietary Betfair SDK which is not available in public Maven repositories.
+This project depends on a [proprietary Betfair SDK](https://github.com/betfair/API-NG-sample-code/tree/master/java/ng) which is not available in public Maven repositories.
 You must install it into your local Maven repository before you can build the project.

 ### 1. Install the Local Dependency

-The required JAR file, `betfair-aping-nodep.jar`, is included in the `/lib` directory of this project.
+The required JAR file, `betfair-aping-nodep.jar`, is included in the `/lib` directory of this project or [build it yourself](https://github.com/betfair/API-NG-sample-code/tree/master/java/ng).

 From the root directory of the project, run the following command to install the JAR into your local Maven repository:
 ```bash